ai4os/ai4-ansible/docs/ifca_ansible.md

-# IFCA admin: Ansible configuration
+# IFCA admin: Ansible deployment

 To add a new site to the federated cluster, an **IFCA admin** should follow the following steps from the [Ansible master](../README.md#ansible-configuration)